DonghanHu/Homepage/README.md

 Developed and tested applications to help modern knowledge workers enhance working productivity.
 Conducted in-lab & field studies to validate research contribution.<br/>

 **Internship:** Social Smart IT Company.
 (2016 June - Aug) <br/>
 Configured and deployed company servers for the purpose of testing, running, and launching multiple services, as well as maintaining and troubleshooting server-related issues.
 Implemented data structures and solutions with higher-quality performance on the back end.
 Guided a team in designing and developing website frameworks tailored to meet company requirements.
 Scripted and programmed website user interfaces and customized functionalities for a global customer base.
-New-launched website layout and content in Chinese and English languages contributed to a 13.6 % increase in daily visitors.. <br/>
+New-launched website layout and content in Chinese and English languages contributed to a 13.6 % increase in daily visitors. <br/>

 ### Upcoming Travel & Conference

 **UIST 2023: Oct 30 - Nov 3rd, 2023**

 ### Personal Interests
-Badminton, snowboarding, swimming, video games, and pixel arts. <br/>
+Badminton, snowboarding, swimming, video games, and pixel art. <br/>
 By the way, say hi to my cats (Matrix, Mocha, and Vector)!<br/>
 <p align="center">
     <img src="cats.JPG" width="450" height="450" />